aalp75/Snake-RL/README.md

 You can change few parameters, either you train the model by modifying the variable *MODE="train"* or either you play with already trained model *MODE="play"*.

-2 models are available: Q-learning and Deep Q-learning, you can between the both by changing the variable *MODEL*.
+2 models are available: Q-learning and Deep Q-learning, you can change between the both by changing the variable *MODEL*.

+Variable *MODE* and *MODEL* are both in *agent.py*.

 **2. Presentation**